-I am a Professor of Economics; a writer on gender, ethics, economics, and ecology; a dharma teacher in the Boundless Way Zen school; mother of two grown children; and an avid dancer.
+I am a Professor of Economics; a writer on gender, ethics, economics, and ecology; a senior dharma teacher in the Boundless Way Zen school; mother of two grown children; and, when I have the energy, an avid dancer.

 These might seem like wildly different activities, but I’ve found more and more interconnections between them.
 A major theme on this blog is “mixing it up.”
 In fact, one of the commonalities I’ve found is how certain habits of rigid, categorical, oppositional thinking tend to mess things up, no matter whether we are talking about spirituality or statistics.
 You’ll see this theme throughout most of my blog posts.